JoushuaDelaCruz/COMP4921_Project3_Group9_Joushua_Winston_Server/README.md

 * Event System
 * Friend requests system
 * Authentication
-* Scheduler - database feature that after 30 days the events in bin will be deleted forever!
+* Scheduler - database feature that manages 30 days old events moved to the bin will be deleted forever!

 ## Future Development Notes:
 * Re-create to NestJS?